vekatze/neut/book/src/terms.md

 ### Syntax

-Underscores in integer literals are ignored.
+An `_` may stand anywhere in an integer literal and is ignored.

 After removing all `_` characters, an integer literal must have one of the following forms: